Our 10 Must-Read Stories — the OZY Highlight Reel

 Why you should care

-From Snapchat surgery to new stars of the rodeo, here is the best of OZY this week.
+From quinoa’s world takeover to a Facebook freedom fighter, here is the best of OZY this week.

-It’s been a tech-tastic week on OZY.
-We introduced you to a new simmering hub of tech: Paris, with its enviable work culture, is poised to become the European Silicon Valley.
-The world of virtual reality is delivering a sense of escape to terminally ill children — by taking them into space.
-And, coming to a waiting room near you: real-time operating room updates direct to your phone.
+It’s been a getting-things-done kind of week on OZY.
+We introduced you to a man who is using Facebook to name and shame bad employers in Lebanon.
+In the sports arena, WNBA star Alana Beard is making a big move to the business world and building a professional ecosystem for women, and Andrew Freund is nurturing a growing sumo following on the West Coast (be sure to check out the photos).

-Also, did you know that the next wave of rodeo star hopefuls are Native American millennials?
-Or that in India there’s a naturally occurring “beer” made from tree sap with a perilously short shelf life?
-Or that NASA once thought that it had brought bacteria to the moon?
-We have even more delights for you to discover — thought-provoking stories about the new space race, the future of gaming and a pint-size boxer with Olympic dreams.
+Also, did you know that quinoa — the growing of it, that is — is taking over the world?
+And that forests are learning to absorb more carbon as humans pump more into the air?
+Or that an author, whose books outsold Charles Dickens, faded into obscurity?
+We have even more delights for you to discover — thought-provoking stories about going retro with birth control, how to reduce your way to earlier retirement and marijuana’s new “martini” status.
 Here are our favorites on OZY this week.

 Much more >>